The Bookend Rock Climbing

 The Bookend, about 400 feet high, is the last cliff of the Book group, lying just to the west of the Book and the Bookmark (as seen from the Black Canyon trail).
 It has quite a variety of climbing, including the unique Orange Julius (5.10a); perhaps Lumpy's best slab route in Climb of Ancient Mariner (5.10a); and several long chimney routes on its south face.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Bookend:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Bookend:

 Featured Route For The Bookend

 Hot Licks 5.9 5c 17 VI 17 HVS 5a Colorado

 This was my brother's and my first introduction to offwidth climbing.
 The first pitch begins right of Orange Julius with a 5.8 hand and fist crack in a dihedral in a chimney.
 Bring several #3 and #2 Camalots for this section and the crux.
 Belay 50 feet up when the 5.8 section ends.The second pitch climbs a wide flared 5.7 crack that peters out on 5.9 terrain into a face.
 Reach a good hold on the face, and traverse right on slightly runout 5.8 face climbing.
 The 5.8 trave...[more]
 Browse More Classics in Colorado